ANGELMC113/work_examples_morales_cirera/README.md

 -   [Machine Learning for Binary Classifications](./Machine%20learning/Machine%20Learning%20for%20Binary%20Classifications/) contains a Python Notebook with an a wide variety of shallow algorithms for binary classification.
 The goal was to properly classify liver patients by using some other variables, with a little data set to use.
 I've also handed the pdf report and the necessary data.

 Feel free to contact me for any extra information.
-You can freely read and execute the provided documents.
+You can freely read and execute the provided files.

 -- Angel Morales Cirera ([angelmoralescirera\@proton.me](mailto:angelmoralescirera@proton.me))